 - Scheduling.
 The Neato XV Signature Pro has an advanced scheduling feature that allows you to set your robot vacuum to run at different times on different days.
 This is comparable to the scheduling you find on the Roomba 650.

 - Pricing.
-Neato XV Signature Pro is (For the latest prices and discounts, check here) than the 650, while you can find the 650 for a good price here.
+The Neato XV Signature Pro is cheaper than the 650, while you can find the 650 for a good price here.

 At a Glance Specs – Signature Pro vs Roomba 650